rtCamp/Frappe-Manager/docs/commands/deploy.md

 ### Bake and deploy the current bench code

-Bakes a fresh immutable image from the bench and deploys it via recreate-swap.
+Bakes a fresh immutable image from the bench and deploys it (same pipeline as fm switch).

 ```bash
 fm deploy mybench